davidsylver/andela-homestudy/README.md

 At Andela, our values can be sumarized as EPIC - Excellence, Passion, Integrity, and Collaboration.
 This module covers the fundamental principles of being EPIC.

 * [x] [Understanding Andela’s EPIC Values](https://docs.google.com/document/d/1Cb1YLA19BEQh2v0yLYtCsZ1Uz352Sa_f-vNZzgzKiYI/)

+[x] [Understaning Andel's EPIC Values]
+(This is my own edit to this file fromthe which will obviously be diffrent from the forked version of the file)